Ring of Honor: 2022–present: Acquisition by Tony Khan

 On April 1 at Supercard of Honor XV, the first ROH event after the hiatus, Jonathan Gresham defeated Bandido in the main event to unify the ROH World Championship, and numerous other ROH titles changed hands.
 The event also saw the return of former ROH champion, and recently inducted ROH Hall of Famer, Samoa Joe.

 On May 4, the sale of ROH to Tony Khan was officially completed.
 ROH matches began appearing on AEW programs, and Death Before Dishonor was the first ROH PPV under the new ownership.
 On December 10, after Final Battle, Khan announced that ROH's weekly televised program will be aired on the relaunched Honor Club streaming platform, starting in 2023.

 On January 18, 2023, a one-off special tribute show to ROH mainstay Jay Briscoe, who had been killed in a car accident the day before, was taped for Honor Club.

-On February 25 and 26, new episodes of the relaunched Ring of Honor Wrestling program were taped at Soundstage 19 in Universal Studios in Orlando, Florida.
+On February 25 and 26, new episodes of the relaunched Ring of Honor Wrestling program were taped at Soundstage 19 in Universal Studios in Orlando, Florida before shifting to taping new episodes in conjunction with AEW events across the world.
 On March 2, the weekly series began to air exclusively through Honor Club.

+Beginning on March 1, 2026, episodes of the weekly Ring of Honor Wrestling program would be taped at the WJCT studios in Jacksonville, Florida.